-The name Deoban comes from “Deo” referring to Deodar trees and “Ban” which means forests.
-True to its name, this trek has few of the prettiest forests trails, dominated by pine trees.
-The play of light in these forests is a delight to the eyes!
+The name Deoban comes from “Deo”, which refers to Deodar trees and “ban”, which means forests.
+True to it’s name, the trek has one of the few Uttarakhand trails that is dominated by Deodar trees.

 Day 1: Dehradun to Lokhandi to Sarswati.